Todo sobre el Art Nouveau

 The beginnings of Art Nouveau

-The advent of Art Nouveau - literally "New Art" - can be attributed to two different influences: the first was the introduction, around 1880, of the British Arts and Crafts movement, which, like Art Nouveau, was a reaction against the messy design and compositions of decorative art from the Victorian era.
+The advent of Art Nouveau - literally "New Art" - can be attributed to two distinct influences: the first was the introduction, around 1880, of the British Arts and Crafts movement, which, like Art Nouveau, was a reaction against the messy design and compositions of decorative art from the Victorian era.

-Japanese Art Nouveau - the wave
+Japanese Art Nouveau - The Wave

 Japanese Art Nouveau - The Wave by Katsushika Hokusai